BlueAndGold - Irish In The NFL: Golden Tate Starts Brawl, McGlinchey Struggles, More

 Tune in on CBS! pic.twitter.com/ksCoINOB5h

-• Chase Claypool (2016-19), WR, Pittsburgh Steelers: Game versus Tennessee was postponed after several Titans players tested positive for COVID-19 … On the season, has six catches for 151 yards, a touchdown, eight rushing yards and four tackles.
+• Chase Claypool (2016-19), WR, Pittsburgh Steelers: The Steelers’ game versus Tennessee was postponed after several Titans players tested positive for COVID-19 … On the season, has six catches for 151 yards, a touchdown, eight rushing yards and four special teams tackles.

-• Sheldon Day (2012-15), DL, Indianapolis Colts: Did not appear to play in the Colts' win over the Bears ...
-Came off of Injured Reserve last week and practiced, so Day could be in the rotation going forward.
+• Sheldon Day (2012-15), DL, Indianapolis Colts: Did not play in the Colts’ win over the Bears … Came off of injured reserve last week and practiced, so he could be in the rotation going forward.

 • Tyler Eifert (2009-12), TE, Jacksonville Jaguars: Hauled in two catches for 22 yards on six targets in a 33-25 loss to the Cincinnati Bengals … On the season, has eight catches for 77 yards and a touchdown.

-• Matthias Farley (2011-15), DB, New York Jets: Played and special teams in the Jets’ loss to the Broncos ...
-On the season, has three tackles.
+• Matthias Farley (2011-15), DB, New York Jets: Played on special teams in the Jets’ loss to the Broncos … Has recorded three tackles through four games.

 • Will Fuller V (2013-15), WR, Houston Texans: Snagged six catches for 108 yards and a touchdown in the Texans’ 31-23 loss to the Minnesota Vikings … Has 18 catches for 274 yards and two touchdowns this season.